 KS75, Merz Barn, Elterwater, Lake District

-The ‘Top Field Wall’ is made using the drystone walling technique, which is widely used throughout the Lake District.
+The ‘Top Field Wall’ at Cylinders Estate is made using the drystone walling technique, which is widely used throughout the Lake District.
 As the roots of the oak tree growing behind this section of the wall get pulled around in turbulent weather, the stones start to shift and become unbalanced.
 Eventually they fall in again, waiting to be rebuilt into their next configuration.

 The idea of an ‘elastic’, transient wall connects in many ways to Schwitters’ use of language, especially in his work: Ursonate (1922-32).
 An amalgam of poem, music and performance, the Ursonate is about the dissolution of language into its molecular entities.
 Like the Merz Barn, the Ursonate was built by the collaging together of fragments which in this case culminated in a vision of sounds, directly relating to the techniques he used when building his structures.
 “My aim is the Merz composite work of art, that embraces all branches of art in an artistic unit.”… “The parts of the set move and change, and the set lives its life.” – Kurt Schwitters